Sup2point0/stranger-quarkdown/docs/walkthrough.md

 ### Configure the destination
 But, where to?
 We need to provide this metadata through a **field**.
 These go in the first squark where `live!` is, forming an expanded squark block called the **squark charm**.

 Let’s export our file to `./site/src/routes/showerthoughts/content.svx`.
-Remember we’ve in `./.squarkdown/squarkup.json` already configured our site directory (`./site/`), destination directory (`/src/routes`), and file name (`content.svx`).
+Remember in `./.squarkdown/squarkup.json` we’ve already configured our site directory (`./site/`), destination directory (`/src/routes/`), and file name (`content.svx`).
 So, all we need is `showerthoughts`, and Squarkdown will handle the rest:

 ```md
 # Showerthoughts